susansayre/eco280/content/en/materials/faq.md

 title: FAQ
 weight: 5
 ---
+## Class Logistics

+### Do I need to attend class synchronously?

+No. Most of our class sessions will be designated work sessions and attendance is not required.
+I will usually post the class activity in advance and you are welcome to work through it on your own.
+In a few cases, you may need to work with a classmate on part of the activity but can do that outside of class if it is easier.

+I will record class sessions in which I am presenting information, but I will do my best to ensure that all critical course information goes through Slack.
+I will also sometimes post videos for you to watch outside of class time.

 ## Searching the literature

 ### How do I set Google Scholar to show links to full text available at Smith?